PaulaYaniz/Project-1/README.md

 ### Go to Project1.md to see the the complete description of the game
-### Go to Code.md or MinotaursLabyrinth.py to see the code of my game
+### Go to MinotaursLabyrinth.py to see the code of my game